Special Educational Needs (SEN) Report

 The school uses specialist provision from SENDSupported.
 A teacher from this service visits regularly to assist in making assessments, advising the school on strategies and interventions and monitoring the progress of children on the SEN register.
 Additionally the specialist teacher may also meet with parents to discuss the results of assessments and the provision the school may make as a result.

-The Educational Pyschologist may also be involved in the assessment of children.
+The Educational Psychologist may also be involved in the assessment of children.
 She also monitors the progress of children on the SEN register and attends Statement reviews where appropriate.

 Arrangements for consulting young people with SEN